KisangaDavid/c_cache_simulator/README.md

 # c_cache_simulator
 Cache simulator written in C. Given a number of sets, lines per set, and bytes per cache block, prints the number of hits, misses, and evictions that would occur.
-Uses the LRU replacement policy when evicting cache lines
+Uses the LRU replacement policy when evicting cache lines.
+Written for a college class.